scraggo/small-projects/README.md

-# Python-Small-Projects
+# Small-Projects

-This repo contains notes, small scripts, snippets, and exercises in Python.
+This repo contains notes, small scripts, code snippets, and exercises in various languages.

+- Python
+- JavaScript

+It also contains some example code from my blog [scraggo.github.io](https://scraggo.github.io).